shanerbo/Sudoku-BackTracking/README.md

 ## Sudoku Image Processing
   Program can take an image of sudoku as input.
 It could extract digits on image and convert them to string.
-### How it works?
+### Does it works?
-  God damn it.
-It is too hard to have it worked.
+  GODDAMNIT.
+It is too hard to make it work.
   * Bottleneck:
-  1. Different resulotion may make result vary.
+  1. Different resulotion may vary the result.
   2. For different fonts, the accuracy changes.
 So far, the best score I have hit is 86% percent for a certain font.
   3. After I got binary clipped images, I need to feed them to model I trained.
 The problem is I need to convert them into binary format again.
-Time complexity is high AF.
+Time complexity is high.

 #### TODO: